What local means.

 Our shelf tag system will help you find locally sourced products.
-Find your state's shelf tags below, then look for them next time you are at Publix.
+Find your state's shelf tags below, then look for them in the Grocery, Meat, and Produce departments next time you stop by.

-Florida is where Publix began, and today, it continues to provide its residents with tasty citrus, strawberries, and more.
+Florida is where Publix began, and today, it continues to provide its residents with tasty citrus and strawberries, shrimp, clams, Bluehouse salmon, and more.

 If you're in Georgia, you're in luck!
-Experience many local delights here, among them onions, peppers, corn, and squash.
+Experience many local delights here, among them succulent shrimp and produce such as onions, peppers, corn, and squash.

 Tennessee has an excellent climate for growing many types of produce, including tomatoes and green beans.

 Virginia yields many different crops, including ever-popular staples like potatoes and apples.
 You can also get tasty local flounder and oysters here.

 Although these aren’t the only southern suppliers we work with, we chose a few to demonstrate the high quality you can find right here within our region.

 In the early 1900s, Charlie Brooks and his son Dick started growing avocados, grapefruit, limes, and mangos in the subtropical climate just south of Miami.
 In 1928, Dick rode to New York City inside a refrigerated truck filled with Florida avocados to make sure the fruit would arrive fresh.
 That journey opened up new markets for the farm.
 In the 1960s, Pal Brooks followed his father into the farming business.
 Today, he and his experienced team oversee operations that grow premium tropical fruits in Florida.